Darlene Cates: Personal life and death

-Cates met Robert Cates, a U.S. Marine, when she was 14 and the two married on January 11, 1963 – she was 15 and he was 25.
-Cates claimed that she lied about her age to Robert, only revealing she was not 18 on the night before their wedding.
-They had one daughter, Sheri Ann, and two sons, Mark and Chris.
-She had four grandchildren and lived in Forney, Texas.
-In 1992, she received her high school diploma via correspondence courses.
+Cates met Robert Cates, a U.S. Marine, when she was 14 and the two married on January 11, 1963, when she was 15 and he was 25.
+Cates said she lied to Robert about her age, only revealing she was not 18 on the night before their wedding.
+They had one daughter and two sons and lived in Forney, Texas.
+Robert became a postal worker and the two remained married until her death.

-Struggles with obesity

-While Robert was deployed on two 13 month tours in Vietnam, Cates began eating as a comfort.
-In combination with a thyroid condition and slow metabolism, the overeating led to substantial weight gains.
-In 1986, pelvic infections caused by her excess weight kept her bedridden for two years, during which she gained an additional 149 lb, weighing almost 600 lb in total.
-Cates suffered from depression and suicidal thoughts, resulting from her weight, and lived in reclusion.

-After telling her doctor, she was prescribed Prozac, which she praised for "turning [her] life around."
-After finishing her 1992 diploma, Cates ended her five year period of reclusion, accepting an invitation to appear on the Sally show - an offer that came through her support group.

-In 2012, Cates had lost 240 lb after a series of health issues in 2010 kept her hospitalized for nearly a year, and she expressed a desire to resume her acting career.

-Death

 Cates died in her sleep at age 69 on March 26, 2017.
-Her daughter, Sheri Cates Morgan, announced her death in a Facebook post.
+Her daughter announced her death in a Facebook post.

-Leonardo DiCaprio, who portrayed her son in 1993's What's Eating Gilbert Grape, posted a tribute to Facebook, stating Cates was "the best acting mom [he] ever had the privilege of working alongside.
+Upon learning of her death, Leonardo DiCaprio, who portrayed her son in What's Eating Gilbert Grape, posted a tribute on Facebook, stating that Cates was "the best acting mom [he] ever had the privilege of working alongside.
 Her endearing personality and incredible talent will live on in the memories of those who knew her, and those who loved her work."